Insolvency and Bankruptcy Code, 2016: History

 On 22 August 2014, the Ministry of Finance created the Bankruptcy Legislative Reforms Committee (BLRC).
 The committee was headed by T. K. Viswanathan, and tasked with drafting a new bankruptcy law.
 The Committee submitted its report, which included a draft bill, on 4 November 2015.
-A modified version of the draft bill, after the incorporation of public comments, was introduced in the Sixteenth Lok Sabha Lok Sabha by Finance Minister Arun Jaitley as the Insolvency and Bankruptcy Code, 2015.
+A modified version of the draft bill, after the incorporation of public comments, was introduced in the Sixteenth Lok Sabha by Finance Minister Arun Jaitley as the Insolvency and Bankruptcy Code, 2015.
 The bill was tabled on 23 December 2015.
 A Joint Parliamentary Committee on the Insolvency and Bankruptcy Code, 2015 (JPC) was set up and the bill was referred to it for detailed analysis.
 The JPC submitted its report, which included a new draft of the Bill, 28 April 2016.
 It was passed by the Lok Sabha on 5 May 2016, and by the Rajya Sabha on 11 May 2016.
 Subsequently, it received assent from President Pranab Mukherjee and was notified in The Gazette of India on 28 May 2016.

 Early cases

-The first insolvency resolution order under this code was passed by National Company Law Tribunal (NCLT) in the case of Synergies-Dooray Automotive Ltd on 14 August 2017.
+The first insolvency resolution order under this code was passed by National Company Law Tribunal (NCLT) in the case of Synergies-Dooray Automotive Ltd. in CP(IB)No. 01/HDB/2017 on 14 August 2017, reported in [2017] ibclaw.in 23 NCLT.
 The plea for insolvency was submitted by company on 23 January 2017.
 The resolution plan was submitted to NCLT within a period of 180 days as required by the code, and the approval for the same was received on 2 August 2017 from the tribunal.
 The final order was uploaded on 14 August 2017 on the NCLT website.

+The First case under Indian Insolvency law before Supreme Court was in Innoventive Industries Ltd. v.
+ICICI Bank and Anr.